 Here's an example of the extreme close-up shot size:

-Extreme close-ups can be used in many different film genres, which includes comedy as well.
+Extreme close-ups can be used in many different film genres, including comedy as well.
 Here's an ECU example:

 Definitive Guide to Camera Shots - Extreme Close Up of Eyes - Little Miss Sunshine